Update your house sum insured

 The new sum insured amount will be included in your renewal documents, which will be sent to you a few weeks before your policy renews.
 You need to review the sum insured each year to make sure it’s still enough to rebuild your home.
 The Cordell Sum Sure calculator can help you with this.

 One of the major causes of total house loss is fire.
-This benefit gives you peace of mind that we’ll rebuild your home even if it costs more than your sum insured.
+If your house is destroyed by fire, this benefit gives you up to 20% more cover than your sum insured.
+Excludes fires following natural disasters.
 Policy terms and conditions apply.

 This is one of the great benefits you can get with a Tower house insurance policy.